Table of Contents

 - Healthy eating

 Each of these factors can contribute toward nutritional disruptions that affect the health of your skin.
-Remember, your skin is an important organ intricately associated with numerous other organs essential for your health.
+Remember, your skin is an important organ intricately associated with numerous other organs and glands essential for your health.
 So, if you are experiencing problems with your skin, what other problems may be occurring at this same time?

 Check out the References!